Guide: How to develop an effective energy procurement strategy

 Step 1: Analyse the current situation

-Before you get started on developing a procurement strategy, you need to work out what aligns with the objectives of your company.
+Before you get started on developing a procurement strategy, you need to work out what aligns best with the objectives of your company.
 For instance: what do you require in the future?
 What areas of the business need improving?

 Step 2: Prioritise what matters most